 You score points when you are not able to complete a task described safely, to an acceptable standard, repeatedly and in a reasonable time period.
 The highest descriptor score from each activity heading is added together to work out your points for each component.

 We list the descriptors and scores for the daily living activities and the mobility activities in our supplementary guidance on the PIP assessment (PDF, 95KB).

 How many points do I need?

-To be entitled to the standard rate of the daily living component, you need to score at least 8 points under the 10 daily living activities.
+To be entitled to the standard rate of the daily living component, you need to score at least 8 points under the 10 daily living activity headings.
 To be entitled to the enhanced rate, you need to score at least 12 points.

-Likewise, to be entitled to the standard rate of the mobility component, you need to score at least 8 points under the two mobility activities, and at least 12 points for the enhanced rate.
+Likewise, to be entitled to the standard rate of the mobility component, you need to score at least 8 points under the 2 mobility activity headings, and at least 12 points for the enhanced rate.

 What if my condition fluctuates?

 A descriptor will apply if you are unable to perform a task for the majority of days (ie on over half of the days of the week).

 This will be considered over a 12-month period, looking back 3 months and forward 9 months.

 Where one descriptor is satisfied on over half the days in that period, that descriptor will apply.